torvalds/linux/Documentation/dev-tools/testing-overview.rst

 ====================

-There are a number of different tools for testing the Linux kernel, so knowing when to use each of them can be a challenge.
+There are a number of different tools for testing the GNU/Linux kernel, so knowing when to use each of them can be a challenge.
 This document provides a rough overview of their differences, and how they fit together.